 Topography: The Willamette Valley is protected by the Coast Range to the west, the Cascades to the east and a series of hill chains to the north.
 Its namesake, the Willamette River, runs through its heart.
-The largest concentration of vineyards are located to the west of this river, on the leeward slopes of the Coast Range, or among the valleys created by the river's tributaries.
+The largest concentration of vineyards located to the west of this river, on the leeward slopes of the Coast Range, or among the valleys created by the river's tributaries.
 While most of the region's vineyards reside a few hundred feet above sea level, parts of the Willamette Valley do reach much higher.
-The Chehalem Mountains are the highest mountains in the Valley with their tallest point, Bald Peak, rising 1,633 feet above sea level.
+The Chehalem Mountains are the highest mountains in the valley with their tallest point, Bald Peak, rising 1,633 feet above sea level.

-Winemaking and Notes: Sauvignon Blanc is only very lightly planted in Oregon with well less than 50 acres currently existing in the state and less than 30 in the Willamette Valley AVA.
-Despite its modest acreage this white varietal is as well suited for the geology and climate as the other most successful white varietals and far more conducive to be grown in Oregon than the ever-present weed known as Pinot Gris.
+Winemaking and Notes: Sauvignon Blanc is only very lightly planted in Oregon with less than 100 acres currently existing in the state and less than 50 in the Willamette Valley AVA.
+Despite its modest acreage this white varietal is very well suited for the geology and climate as other successful more well know white varietals.
 Historically speaking, Sauvignon Blanc was given a shot prior to Pinot Gris taking over but a combination of poor growing and winemaking practices combined with poor sales of any Sauvignon Blanc (ever wonder why Mondavi calls it Fume Blanc?) led to a slow death spiral of the plantings in the state.
-Over the years we have combined our Estate fruit with a handful of other sites in the Willamette Valley however from 2008-2014 phyloxera in a couple of other sites limited our ability to produce much more than our own vineyard could grow and production tumbled into the mid-hundreds of cases the lion's share of which was sold at the winery or to shops and restaurants in Oregon.
-In 2015 we re-acquired some fruit from one site and more than doubled our holdings in another allowing us to produce a bottling for distribution.
+Over the years we have combined our Estate fruit with a handful of other sites in the Willamette Valley to produce one of the largest production bottling of Sauvignon Blanc made in Oregon.

-This bottling is made up of grapes planted in 2001 and 2002 from our Estate Vineyard in Ribbon Ridge, fruit from Oster Vineyard which is an older vineyard planted in the mid-1990s on the eastern side of the Willamette Valley past the town of Mt.
-Angel, from newer plantings (replacing the phyloxerated vines) from Oak Grove Vineyard in the Eola-Amity Hills AVA and from a section of Durant Vineyard in the Dundee Hills (this was previously a block of Pinot Gris that was planted in 1993).
-All wines were fermented and aged in stainless steel tanks other than about 1/3rd of the volume of the Durant which was done in both a new and once used Acacia wood puncheon.
+This bottling is made up of grapes planted in 2001 and 2002 from our Estate Vineyard, fruit from Oster Vineyard which is an older vineyard planted in the mid-1990s on the eastern side of the Willamette Valley past the town of Mt.
+Angel and from a section of Durant Vineyard in the Dundee Hills (this was previously a block of Pinot Gris that was planted in 1993).
+The fruit was fermented and aged in stainless steel tanks.
+To round out the wine one twice-filled puncheon (double barrel) from the old, 1990-planted section of the Estate Vineyard was added.

 Three different yeast strains were used to help create different aromatic characteristics across the vineyards and thus greater complexity in the finished wine.
-Primary fermentations were finished in January, 2017 (the wines only went through a partial secondary fermentation and, thus, were sterile filtered) and the wines from the three sites were combined for fining (with clay), cold stabilization, filtration and bottling on April 17th-19th.
+Primary fermentations were finished in November, 2019 (the wines only went through a partial secondary fermentation and, thus, were sterile filtered) and the wines from the three sites were combined for fining (with clay), cold stabilization, filtration and bottling on April 13th.

 This is classic Sauvignon Blanc provided you do not think this variety should smell like cut grass and cat pee.
 This has high-toned and heavily fruited aromatics along with the tinge of straw and minerals which is what ripe Sauvignon Blanc should have as its varietal typicity.
 The strength of the aromatics resounds in the glass as the wine is deeply fruited with tropical notes at the entry giving way to apples with extremely crisp acidity on the finish.
-The wine is bright and fresh but retains an enormous amount of texture and richness without being heavy or taking away from its "summertime drinking" sort of nature.
+The wine is bright and fresh while maintaining texture and richness without being heavy or taking away from its "summertime drinking" sort of nature.
 This will pair easily with a very wide range of food ranging from summer salads to denser white fish, sushi rolls and nigiri to spicier Asian influenced dishes, risottos with summer vegetables to chicken and pork done on the grill (and while grilling).